ghi-electronics/Docs/brainpad/courses/programming/csharp/intro.md

 ![Stopping at the Breakpoint](images/introduction/StopBreakPoint.jpg)

 ## Adding Delays to Code
-In order to see what’s going on we need to add some delays in the program code.
+In order to see what's going on we need to add some delays in the program code.
 This is done by telling the BrainPad to wait between tasks.
-Copy and paste the code from below into your project’s `BrainPadSetup()`, between the two curly braces `{ }`.
+Copy and paste the code from below into your project's `BrainPadSetup()`, between the two curly braces `{ }`.

 ```
 BrainPad.LightBulb.TurnOff();